 The strong growth in demand for midwifery and nursing professionals (2.5% per year) reflects the strength of the health care and social assistance sector, in particular residential care and social assistance, which receives a boost in the model through government expenditure on the implementation of the National Disability Insurance Scheme (NDIS).
 Other occupations which also see a growth in demand from the implementation of the NDIS and population ageing are health and welfare support workers (2.3% per year), child carers (2.6% per year) and personal carers and assistants (2.4% per year).

-While the growth in employment for many trade and technician occupations will be weaker than average for all occupations because of continuing weakness in construction, the demand generated through the rollout of the National Broadband Network (NBN) will mean the demand for ICT and telecommunications technicians will continue to grow strongly (2.2% per year).
+While the growth in employment for many trade and technician occupations will be weaker than average for all occupations because of continuing weakness in construction, the demand generated through the rollout of the National Broadband Network (NBN) will mean the demand for information and communication technologies and telecommunications technicians will continue to grow strongly (2.2% per year).
 The weakness in construction, as well as the slowdown in mining, will also affect the demand in their low-skill occupations (for example, construction and mining labourers).
 On the other hand, the low Australian dollar will mean recovery in some subsectors of manufacturing, especially where there is a strong preference for ‘Made in Australia’ products (for example, food and beverages, pharmaceuticals and speciality high-technology equipment).

 Retail trade’s share of total employment will slightly decline from 10.6% in 2016 to 9.7% in 2024.
 This is mainly associated with the overall household expenditure on manufactured goods3, which has been weak and is underscored by stagnation in wage growth and a gradual reallocation of the household budget towards the higher costs of services, utilities and health care.
 The growth in employment in the sector, relative to growth in output, has also been weak in recent years, due to technical changes in the sector (for example, automation and the rise in online shopping).
 The continuation of these trends in tastes and technology leads to the weakness in the sector over the forecast period and consequently below-average growth in demand for retail managers and sales workers.